namharuma/Mail2Telegram/README.md

 Mail2Telegram is a Python-based project that monitors email accounts for new messages and forwards them to specified Telegram chats.

+**Note:** Due to Microsoft's recent changes to the Outlook connection method, users now need to configure several settings in the Azure Console, making the process quite cumbersome.
+As a result, Outlook email cannot be used in this project.

 ## Quick Start (using docker-compose)

 1. Clone the repository and navigate to the project directory: